basecamp/kamal-site/docs/configuration/roles.md

 When there are other options to set, the list of hosts goes under the `hosts` key

-By default only the primary role uses Traefik, but you can set `traefik` to change it.
+By default only the primary role uses a proxy, but you can set `proxy` to change it.

 You can also set a custom cmd to run in the container, and overwrite other settings